 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

-For popular trailheads (though certainly not all trailheads), permits are difficult to get—especially for thru-hiking the JMT starting at either its northern or southern terminus, hiking Mount Whitney, and a handful of the most popular trailheads in Yosemite, like Happy Isles, and Sequoia-Kings Canyon, like the High Sierra Trail.
+For popular trailheads—though not all trailheads—permits are difficult to get, especially for hiking Mount Whitney, a handful of the most popular trailheads in Yosemite, like Happy Isles, and Sequoia-Kings Canyon, like the High Sierra Trail (and certainly for thru-hiking the JMT starting at either its northern or southern terminus; see this story for tips on getting a JMT permit).
 That makes it imperative to apply on the earliest date possible.